|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-For information about importing MySQL data into a DB instance, see Importing and Exporting Data From an Amazon RDS MySQL DB Instance.
+Establish procedures for importing or exporting data.
+For information on some recommended procedures, see Importing and Exporting Data From an Amazon RDS MySQL DB Instance.

-For information about monitoring an instance, such as viewing Cloudwatch Amazon RDS metrics, events, and viewing database log files, see Monitoring a DB Instance .
+You can monitor an instance through actions such as viewing the MySQL logs, CloudWatch Amazon RDS metrics, and events.
+For information, see Monitoring a DB Instance .

 With Amazon RDS, you control when to upgrade your MySQL instance to a new version supported by Amazon RDS.
 You can maintain compatibility with specific MySQL versions, test new versions with your application before deploying in production, and perform version upgrades at times that best fit your schedule.